 On the American continent, Indians civilization have maintained a wolf-like lifestyle of nomadic clans living on hunting, fishing and gathering.
 In fact, Native American tribes swore allegiance to a system close to nature for all eternity.

-Indian peoples humbly fulfills the role of a great predator, just as the wolf, his brother, does.
+Indian peoples humbly fulfill the role of a great predator, just as the wolf, his brother, does.
 This is why the wolf has always remained a friend and a "master of the hunt" as respected as the nature he cherishes.

 WHAT DOES THE WOLF SYMBOLIZE IN NATIVE AMERICAN CULTURE?